 There are only 4 ingredients in this delightful dish.
 You might have to run to the store for the hens, but the rest are pantry staples.

-- Cornish Hens - Cornish hens, aka game hens, taste the very similar to chicken but are significantly smaller.
+- Cornish Hens - 2 Cornish hens, thawed.
+Cornish hens, aka game hens, taste very similar to chicken but are significantly smaller.

-- Olive Oil - This is my go-to trick for making the seasoning stick and crisping the skin!
+- Olive Oil - ½ teaspoon of extra virgin olive oil.
+This is my go-to trick for making the seasoning stick and crisping the skin!

-- Garlic Salt - I love garlic salt on occasion.
+- Garlic Salt - ½ teaspoon of garlic salt.
+I love garlic salt on occasion.
 You can, of course, use your favorite salt instead.

-- Ground Black Pepper - Grind your own for the freshest taste.
+- Ground Black Pepper - ¼ teaspoon of black pepper.
+Grind your own for the freshest taste.

 There are endless ways to season your Cornish hen, so try one or try them all!
 This method of cooking is so easy, I have a feeling you’ll be making it a lot.